merenlab/merenlab.org/data/benchmarking-long-read-assemblers/index.md

 {:.notice}
 These metagenomes take a total disk space of 417.1 Gb

-🎉 you now have all 21 metagenomes.
-We wrote a *simile* {% include ARTIFACT name='samples-txt' %} files with the name and path to each metagenomes.
-It is a key file to be able to reproduce the work in this study, make sure it looks like this:
+After downloading all 21 metagenomes, you will need a {% include ARTIFACT name='samples-txt' %} file that contains the name and path for each metagenome.
+It is a two-column TAB delmited file that should look like this (where `/path/to/` is replaced with the appropriate path for these metagenomes on your system):

 ```
 sample    path